greg/objser/spec.md

 # Object Graph Serialisation (ObjSer)

 *This specification is mostly stable, and can be considered ready for implementation.
-However, minor breaking changes may be introduced at any time.*
+However, minor breaking changes may be introduced at any time.
+Terminology is still being actively adjusted, an implementations may need to be modified to remain consistent.*

 ## Introduction